A few days ago I received a very long e-mail from an entrepreneur who, summarizing, asked me this question:

 - I public speeches are not only a great way to connect with your target audience, but they can also help you sell your products and services if you give away freebies or offer consulting sessions during breaks.
 But don't try to maximize profits as your main goal, because you risk boring your listeners and losing their attention.

 - I free webinars are a great way to share knowledge and generate trust among your customers, but only if you can clearly show how they can solve their problems using your product or service.

 - Emails should be used to send Informational content, not promotional messages.
-If you want people to open and read your emails, make sure they are very short and show a clear benefit.
+If you want people to open and read your emails, make sure they are very brief and show a clear benefit.

 - You can get Great testimonials from happy customers, but this applies only if you ask their permission before using their quotes on your website or in marketing materials; otherwise, the risk of getting negative feedback is very high.

-- You can save a lot of money by making your own social media marketing, But only if you do not underestimate the time and effort required to do it right.
+- You can save a lot of money by making your own social media marketing, But only if you don't underestimate the time and effort required to do it right.